-Aside: If you want to purchase cloth diapers online but would like to check other websites outside of Amazon, you can find a list of Canadian cloth diaper retailers here (link coming soon) and American Cloth Diaper retailers here (link coming soon).
+Aside: If you want to purchase cloth diapers online but would like to check other websites outside of Amazon, check out the CDfB Cloth Diaper Directory for local and online retailers listed by State (or Province).

 Tip Number One: Check Who the Amazon Seller Is